All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

-Facial fractures can be treated one of two ways.
+Facial fractures can be treated in one of two ways - an open or a closed reduction.
 A closed reduction is performed by resetting bones without the patient undergoing surgery.
 An open reduction requires surgery to reset the alignment of broken bones.
 Reconstructive surgery may be needed for complex fractures or several broken bones.

 Mercy has facial trauma specialists across most of our communities.